mora-lab/installing/planemo/README.md

 <img src="https://github.com/mora-lab/mora-lab.github.io/blob/master/picture/MORALAB_Banner.png">

-# Installing Planemo
+# Creating Galaxy tools using Planemo
 <br>

-> **Planemo** is a command-line utility "to assist in developing Galaxy and Common Workflow Language artifacts - including tools, workflows, and training materials".
+> **Planemo** is a command-line utility "to assist in developing **Galaxy** and Common Workflow Language artifacts - including tools, workflows, and training materials".
 More information about **Planemo** can be found [here](https://planemo.readthedocs.io/en/latest/readme.html).

 > The following are the instructions to install **Planemo** (version 0.74.3) on Linux.
 The tutorial uses a **Linux CentOS-Stream-8** installed in a **VirtualBox 6.1.18** virtual machine.
 A similar procedure can be followed using other OS.